 We believe that the key to a successful rectorship is calling a person who is comfortable with and excited about the core values of Good Shepherd.
-If after considering our core values as summarized below you are not in agreement with them or feel that you would be called to change them significantly, please do not apply.
+We are searching for someone who shares these core values and will help empower us to live into them more fully.